 It’s frustrating, to say the least.

-Want to reduce stockouts in your retail store?
+Want to reduce stockouts and improve inventory management in your retail store?
 Learn how in this guide.

 Table of Contents

 Stockouts can be defined as the unavailability of specific items or products at the point of purchase when the customer is ready to buy.
 Stockouts cost US and Canadian retailers an estimated $350 billion every year; in some verticals, shoppers experience stockouts as frequently as every third shopping trip.